smarts-project/smarts-project.github.io/_pages/main-page.md

 #### Track 1

-Task: Any method such as reinforcement learning, offline reinforcement learning, behaviour cloning, generative models, predictive models, etc..., may be used to develop the policy.
+Task: Any method may be used to develop the policy.

 | Rank        | Team        | Solution    | Explanation |
 | ----------- | ----------- | ----------- | ----------- |